waydabber/BetterDisplay/README.md

 You can now support development by purchasing a BetterDisplay Pro license directly in the app.
 Just navigate to `Preferences...` > `Pro` and click on `Buy BetterDisplay Pro`.
 Please note that even if you don't buy the app, you can still use many of the features for free.
 The original open-source version is also available for free.

-For more info check out [this discussion](https://github.com/waydabber/BetterDummy/discussions/233)
+For more info check out [this discussion](https://github.com/waydabber/BetterDisplay/discussions/233)

-### To those who backed the open-source project in the past (Open Collective)
+### To those who backed the BetterDummy open-source project in the past (Open Collective)

-- I'd like to thank you for backing the open source project in the past by providing you with a coupon code so you can get a Pro license for no additional cost.
+- I'd like to thank you for backing the BetterDummy open source project in the past by providing you with a coupon code so you can get a BetterDisplay Pro license for no additional cost.
 If you'd like to receive a code, please contact me at [Discord](https://discord.gg/aKe5yCWXSp) by sending a private message or opening a separate discussion and posting a screenshot of the confirmation you received from Open Collective.
 I'll respond with a coupon code (some patience might be needed).
 Thank you!

 I am thankful for each of you who [contributed to the BetterDummy project](https://opencollective.com/betterdummy).